jdhawks2132/Pick_Your_Poison/README.md

 ## Learning Goals

 As this application was built during Phase 1 of the Flatiron School's Software Engineering program, our primary goal was to continue learning.
 Focus of this project was to develop JavaScript fundamentals and utilize an API.
+In addition to JavaScript, I also utilized SCSS to compile the CSS for the site.

 ## Development Team
 - [Joshua Hawks](http://www.linkedin.com/in/joshuahawks1)